chenghanc/preprocess/README.md

 ```
 - Train and fine-tune the model
     * We are going to reuse COCO classes (nc=80)
-    * We are fine-tuning/transfer learning in the sense of using pretrained weights from COCO as a starting point (yolov4.weights)
+    * We are transfer learning in the sense of using pretrained weights from COCO as a starting point (yolov4.weights)

 ```
 $ ./darknet detector train coco.data yolov4-ft.cfg yolov4.weights -clear -map -dont_show -mjpeg_port 8090 |tee -a trainRecord.txt